decentraland/adr/docs/ADR-65-avatar-system-for-renderer.md

 ## Problem Statement

-Avatars are a key part of Decentraland, the system behind the curtains must be resilient, scalable and performant.
+Avatars are a key part of Decentraland, the system behind the curtains in charge of loading and rendering them must be resilient, scalable and performant.
+This ADR's goal is to give an introduction to the system itself as well as serving as documentation for new contributors.

 ## Needs
 For an avatar model (a set of wearable ids with color settings)